GoogleCloudPlatform/chef-google-compute/README.md

 * `next_hop_vpn_tunnel` -
   URL to a VpnTunnel that should handle matching packets.

+* `next_hop_network` -
+  Output only.
+URL to a Network that should handle matching packets.

 #### Label
 Set the `r_label` property when attempting to set primary key